 Imaging differential considerations include:

-- mid aortic syndrome: occurs at or above renal artery level with a longer segment involvement and usually in much younger patients (usually 10-30 years old)
+- mid-aortic syndrome: occurs at or above renal artery level with the involvement of a longer segment and usually in much younger patients (usually 10-30 years old)

 - 1. Kaufman JA, Lee MJ.
 Vascular and interventional radiology, the requisites.
 Mosby Inc. (2004) ISBN:0815143699.
 Read it at Google Books - Find it at Amazon